rwaldron/tc39-notes/es8/2017-03/mar-22.md

 YK: What is the syntactic difference between things that are data-like—

-AWB: That dimension is a syntactic dimension; whether it's a binding list or a standlone single declaration.
+AWB: That dimension is a syntactic dimension; whether it's a binding list or a standalone single declaration.

 MM: And you can't declare an accessor method as part of a binding list.